ConsenSys/doc.pantheon/DOC-STYLE-GUIDE.md

 ### Recommend
 It's acceptable to use "we recommend" to introduce a product recommendation.
-Don't use "PegaSys recommends" or "it is recommended."
+Don't use "Hyperledger recommends" or "it is recommended."

 Example: Instead of _This is not recommended for production code_ use _We don't recommend this for production code_.